The Primary Difference Between Recruiters and Sourcers

 In the world of talent acquisition, there are more people in charge of finding and hiring a candidate than just the manager.

-While the hiring manager typically has the final say in an applicant and is an extremely important part of the overall hiring process, sourcers and recruiters are an often overlooked piece of the puzzle.
+While the hiring manager typically has the final say in an applicant and is an essential part of the overall hiring process, sourcers and recruiters are an often overlooked piece of the puzzle.
+But what do they do, and how are they different?
+We have the answers.

 What is a Recruiter?

-Recruiters are often in charge of the overall recruitment project – helping enlist or enroll people as employees for the specific organization they work with.
+Recruiters are in charge of the overall recruitment project – helping enlist or enroll people as employees for the organization they work with.
+They are often tasked with sourcing, qualifying, and interviewing potential candidates.

 What is a Sourcer?

-A sourcer typically works closely with a hiring manager or recruiter to generate applications by “sourcing” job seekers from various platforms and talent pools.
+A sourcer works closely with a hiring manager or recruiter to generate applications by “sourcing” job seekers from various platforms and talent pools.

 What is the difference between a recruiter and sourcer?

-The difference between sourcers and recruiters is that sourcers find and qualify candidates while recruiters often take on the same responsibility plus managing the other aspect of the hiring process for a client.
+The difference between sourcers and recruiters is that sourcers find and qualify candidates while recruiters often take on the same responsibility, plus managing the other aspect of the hiring process for a client.

 Why Do They Get Mixed Up So Often?

-You might be wondering why they are used interchangeably if they do different jobs.
+You might wonder why they are used interchangeably if they do different jobs.
 Well, this has more to do with the recruiter role.
+A recruiter tends to do quite a bit of sourcing, as well.

-While they should be recruiting leads and managing recruitment projects directly, they’re often forced to go after passive applicants to supplement their already massive workload.
+While they should be recruiting leads and managing recruitment projects directly, they’re often forced to go after passive applicants to supplement their massive workload.

 In a sense, a recruiter is a sourcer sometimes, but a sourcer is never a recruiter.
 It’s like rectangles and squares if you know that old saying.